vaibhavsingh777/SOC2025/README.md

-Automated Trading Strategy Optimization Using Multi-Modal Reinforcement Learning Learning Objectives
+Automated Trading Strategy Optimization Using Multi-Modal Reinforcement Learning

+- Learning Objectives
   Hello!
-In this project, I have explored some basic machine learning techniques for stock market data.
+In this project, I have explored some basic machine learning techniques(specifically using RL) for stock market data.
 Let me break down what I have done, part by part, in my own words.

-1. Understanding and Implementing Linear Regression, Logistic Regression, and KNN Linear Regression:
+1. Understanding and Implementing Linear Regression, Logistic Regression, and KNN Linear Regression
-   I started with Linear Regression because it is a simple and powerful method for predicting continuous values.
-Here, I used it to predict the next day’s closing price of a stock based on today’s data.
-I wanted to see how well the model can guess tomorrow’s price just by looking at today’s numbers like open, high, low, close, and volume.
+   For this project, I chose Linear Regression as my starting point because it is a well-established and interpretable method for predicting continuous values.
+I used today’s open, high, low, close, and volume as input features to estimate the next day’s closing price.
+The underlying assumption is that there is a linear relationship between these features and the target price, which can be represented as: $$y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \ldots + \beta_n x_n + \epsilon$$

+Here,
+y
+y is the predicted closing price, and x1 to xn are the selected features.
+I selected these particular variables because, from my understanding and research, they capture the essential daily market dynamics.
+I trained the model using historical stock data, applying the Ordinary Least Squares (OLS) method to minimize prediction errors.

+One advantage I found with Linear Regression is its interpretability—the coefficients directly indicate how each feature influences the next day’s price.
+To evaluate the model, I used Mean Squared Error (MSE), which helped me measure the accuracy of my predictions.
+Overall, this approach gave me a strong baseline for stock price forecasting.

-Logistic Regression:
+Logistic Regression
 After that, I moved to Logistic Regression.
 This one is mainly for classification problems.
 So, I used it to predict whether the stock price will go up or down the next day.
 I converted the problem into a simple yes/no (1/0) type, and trained the model to classify the movement.

-K-Nearest Neighbors (KNN):
+K-Nearest Neighbors (KNN)
 Then, I tried KNN, which is a very intuitive algorithm.
 It looks at the ‘k’ closest data points and decides the class based on majority.
 I used KNN to classify the price movement, and also experimented with different values of ‘k’ to see which one works best.

 2. Fetching and Processing Real Stock Data Using yfinance